electro199/ffmpeg-studio/README.md

 ```

 # Filters
-FFmpeg.py support complex Filters and can be used with  [`apply`](https://electro199.github.io/ffmpeg.py/api/#ffmpeg.filters.apply) or [`apply2`](https://electro199.github.io/ffmpeg.py/api/#ffmpeg.filters.apply2), apply2 is for multi output filters like Split and Concat.
+ffmpeg-studio support complex Filters and can be used with  [`apply`](https://electro199.github.io/ffmpeg-studio/api/#ffmpeg.filters.apply) or [`apply2`](https://electro199.github.io/ffmpeg-studio/api/#ffmpeg.filters.apply2), apply2 is for multi output filters like Split and Concat.

 ```py